-He yawned, “Yeah, I guess.”
+He yawned.
+“Yeah, I guess.”

 “You want me to find you a book to read?”
 I asked, gesturing for him to find us some seats.

-“Nah,” he smiled, pulling his phone from his back pocket and sitting, “I’ll see if I can find us some much-needed good luck.”
+“Nah.”
+He smiled, pulling his phone from his back pocket and sitting.
+“I’ll see if I can find us some much-needed good luck.”
 He winked at me, and I turned toward the warm promise of a vanilla latte.

-‘Of course he would pull out his phone.
-He would literally prefer to scroll aimlessly for hours through social media or play poker with complete strangers than to converse with his wife.
-Had I become so boring or had we just run out of things to say to each other?
+‘Of course he would pull out his phone,’ my inner voice complained.
+‘He would literally prefer to scroll aimlessly for hours through social media or play poker with complete strangers than to converse with his wife.
+Have I become so boring or have we just run out of things to say to each other?
 If we can’t even talk in the airport, how are we supposed to enjoy this vacation?’

-So enraptured was I in the book that I nearly forgot I was stuck in the airport had it not been for the ridiculously uncomfortable chair in the terminal serving as a constant reminder, forcing me to shift my legs every few minutes to give each side of my butt equal opportunity to go completely numb.
+So enraptured was I in the story that I nearly forgot I was stuck in the airport had it not been for the chair serving as a constant reminder, forcing me to shift my legs every few minutes to give each side of my butt equal opportunity to go completely numb.

 At 10:30pm, I was pulled from my book by the call we’d been waiting for over the terminal speakers.

 I nudged Chris back to consciousness.
 “They’ve called our names.”

 “Mr. & Mrs. Grace, I’ve got some good news for you.”

 “We’ve got two seats available on the 11:40pm flight.
 Unfortunately, I can’t seat you together, but one of our openings is a first-class seat, which we’ll upgrade you to free-of-charge.”

 “Alright then,” she said, handing me my ticket.
 “Mrs. Grace, here is your ticket, seat 2B… and Mr. Grace,” she batted her eyes at him like most women tended to do.
-“Here you are, you’re seat 28C.”
+“Here you are.
+You’re seat 28C.”